hdrhbbu1/db-homepage/README.md

 Any dynamic areas such as forms are then built with AWS Lambda functions.

-## Local development
+## Local Development

 `yarn install`

 `gatsby serve`

-The site will be available at: `http://localhost:8000`
+The site is available at: `http://localhost:8000`

+GraphiQL is available at: `http://localhost:8000/___graphql/`

 Any changes made locally will be hot reloaded to the browser.

 ## Linting

-Both ESlint and Stylelint are available, in order form them to work they need to be installed locally.
+Both ESlint and Stylelint are available, in order form them to work they need to be installed globally on your machine.
+It's recommended that you use the features of your IDE to lint as you go.

 To run the linter manually:

 `yarn run lint`
 `yarn run lint:js`
 `yarn run lint:css`
 `yarn run lint:fix`

 ## Testing